Vanderbilt Parkway, Motor Parkway

 Yes

 The Long Island Motor Parkway was the first limited-access highway constructed in the United States.
 It opened in 1908 and was originally a private toll highway extending from Queens to Ronkonkoma.
 It was later rendered obsolete with the construction of the Northern Parkway and then the Long Island Expressway (I-495).
 Two sections of the Long Island Motor Parkway survive today.
 One is a bike path in Queens, extending from Peck Avenue to Winchester Boulevard.
 The second is a surface road in Suffolk County, extending from Half Hollow Road in Dix Hills to Rosevale Avenue (CR 93) in Ronkonkoma.
-It carries the designation of CR 67 and is a two-lane road, mostly undivided.
+It carries the designation of CR 67, except for the westernmost section west of Deer Park Road (NY 110).
+It has two lanes in most places, although there are some areas where it widens to four lanes.
 It is known as the Vanderbilt Parkway to the west of Brentwood and as the Motor Parkway to the east.

 Photo Gallery